risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 Now, you need to set your flight controller firmware PX4, to accept mocap data.
 PX4 has two state estimators, ``EKF2`` (default) an extended Kalman filter, and ``LPE``.

-``LPE`` estimator supports mocap data directly. ``EKF2``, however, (at the time of writing this tutorial) does not support directly.
+``LPE`` estimator supports mocap data directly. ``EKF2`` (recommended for this tutorial), however, (at the time of writing this tutorial) does not support directly.
 Instead, it can accept mocap data as vision-based data.
 We will explain how to setup both estimator to use mocap data.

 Setting EKF2 Estimator for MOCAP Fusion
 -----

-First choose ``ekf2`` as your estimator from the ``System`` tab
+First choose ``EKF2`` as your estimator from the ``System`` tab

 .. image:: ../_static/ekf2_est.png
    :scale: 50 %